zikozee/K8s-Resources/README.md

 	Under spec:
 		set a parameter minReadySeconds: 45					:::: so that the pods are given a chance to start up

+	minReadySeconds: The minimum number of seconds required by pod before interacting with it on deployment i.e spec:
+		  minReadySeconds: 45

 =====================================
 	UPDATE AND ROLLBACK